On the limiting absorption principle for a new class of schroedinger hamiltonians

 where $\widehat{\cdot}$ is the Fourier transform, $\lambda_n\in\R$ and $\chi$ is compactly support, then $V$ satisfies assumptions of Theorem \ref{th:LAP-intro} with $\rb=\rb_1$ but $V$ is neither $\Delta$-bounded nor of class $C^1(A_D,\ch^1,\ch^{-1})$.
 In particular, we can neither apply the Mourre Theorem with the generator of dilation (see \cite[p.258]{ABG}) nor Nakamura's Theorem (see lemma \ref{l:Nak regularity}).

 \end{enumerate}

-As in \cite{Nak}, the limiting absorption principle is limited on $(0,(\pi/a)^2)$.
+As in \cite{Nak}, the limiting absorption principle is limited to $(0,(\pi/a)^2)$.
 The bound $(\pi/a)^2$ is artificial and appears with the choice of vector field $\sin(ap)$.
 In fact, by a simple computation with the Laplacian $\Delta$ in $L^2(\R^\nu)$, we have

-which implies a loose of positivity on $(\pi/a)^2$.
+which implies a loss of positivity on $(\pi/a)^2$.
 This is a drawback except if we can apply \eqref{eq:LR-intro} for all $a>0$.
 We will use Nakamura's method in a broader framework that allows the removing of this drawback.

 Let us denote $H_0=\Delta=p^2$.
 Then $H_0$ is a self-adjoint operator in $\ch$ with domain $\ch^2$ which extends to a linear symmetric operator $\ch^1\to\ch^{-1}$ for which we keep the notation $H_0$.
 Let \emph{$V:\ch^1\to\ch^{-1}$ be a linear symmetric compact operator}.
 Then $H=H_0+V$ is a symmetric operator $\ch^1\to\ch^{-1}$ which induces a self-adjoint operator in $\ch$ for which we keep the notation $H$.
 Let $E_0$ and $E$ be the spectral measures of $H_0$ and $H$.